niceandserious/crafty-vagrant/README.md

 Be sure to follow these steps carefully if you want Crafty Vagrant to behave!

-1. First - if it's not already there - you'll need to download [Craft](http://buildwithcraft.com/) and unzip it into the `app` directory (so the project has `app/craft` and `app/public` directories)

-2. Next, run the command `bash install.sh` (you might need to `sudo` this).
-This will install and set up everything necessary (bower packages, grunt tasks, git submodules, etc) on your local machine.
+1. Run the command `bash install.sh` (you might need to `sudo` this).
+This will install and set up everything necessary (Craft, bower packages, grunt tasks, git submodules, etc) on your local machine.
 If this is a fresh Craft install, answer 'y' to the prompt about replacing Craft's templates + config, otherwise - if this is an existing project - answer 'n'.

-3. If this is the first time you've used Crafty Vagrant, open `/etc/hosts` and add
+2. If this is the first time you've used Crafty Vagrant, open your `hosts` file and add

 	    192.168.56.101    craft.dev

+  (the hosts file is usually found at `/etc/hosts` on OSX/Linux; `%SystemRoot%\System32\drivers\etc\hosts` on Windows)

-4. Launch vagrant: `vagrant up`
+3. Launch vagrant: `vagrant up`

 ...and hopefully (after a short wait while your Vagrant machine is set up) you should be ready to go!
 The webserver should now be accessible from `http://craft.dev/`.
 If Craft backups are present in `/app/craft/storage/backups`, the most recent one should automatically have been used to populate the database.
 Otherwise, you can install Craft by going to [http://craft.dev/admin/install](http://craft.dev/admin/install)